Dmytro-Pashko/OpenGLSandbox/README.md

 3. The 3D test scene to test process of loading 3D objects with texture wrapping and custom matertials, enviroment(light) simulation and  custom camera input controller(movement - (WASD + mouse 1), horizontal rotation - mouse 2, zoom - mouse 3). ([link](https://github.com/Dmytro-Pashko/GdxSandbox/blob/feature/gltest/core/src/com/dpashko/sandbox/scene/model3d/Model3dScene.kt))

 # Resources:
-All assets from free resources(but you can contact me in any copyright issues) or created by myself.
+All project assets downloaded from free resources(but you can contact me in any copyright issues) or created by myself.

 # License:
 This project is licensed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html), meaning you can use it free of charge, without strings attached in commercial and non-commercial projects except assets(fonts, 3d models, textures, sounds, images, shaders) licensed under [CC BY-NC 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) license for non-commercial purposes.